armoniax/amax.whitepaper/amax.whitepaper-en.md

 The following diagram demonstrates what `AMC` shall look like with the number of backup chains increasing:
 <img src="./assets/apos_main_vice_subchain_en" width=800 />

-Last but not least, voting for mining node election will not start in the first year since its inception as `AMC` chain will be under fast-pace development and will upgrade its mode.
+Last but not least, the vote for mining node election will not start in the first year since its inception as `AMC` chain will be under fast-pace development and will upgrade its mode.
 Therefore, the orignal 21 main nodes will not yield any new `AMAX` token upon each block production.
 The voting is expected to be open to the public after passing `v1.0` milestone and new tokens will be minted/inflated after all staked and voted `AMAX` tokens reach more than 5% of the total supply.

 ### Account

 Rather than utilize public-key derived address to denote each account, `AMC` adopts account model based on account name.
 One account can be bound with from one to multiple public keys and the key requires its owner to register/activate it before any transaction could be made within the account.
 Each account name is composed of 12 alphanumeric characters ([`1-5`,`a-z`,`.`]) and can be extended to support 24 such characters ([`1-9`,`a-z`,`.`,`#`,`@`]).
-Account owners must stake a certain amount of `$AMAX` tokens for reserving a ccertain amount of system RAM, CPU, network and other resources in order to particate in all kinds of transactions.
+Account owners must stake a certain amount of `$AMAX` tokens for reserving a certain amount of system RAM, CPU, network and other resources in order to particate in all kinds of transactions.

 ## First Armonia-child-chain
 In order to embrace the largest crypto ecosystem in the current world, Armonia's first child chain will stay 100% comptiable with Ethereum and their cloned chains.
 Its main features are: